History of the Canterbury-Bankstown Bulldogs: 1943–1966: Decline as a Power

 In 1948 they won only seven games, and after at one point looking like a surprise minor premiership in 1953 collapsed to never win more than six in a season from 1954 to 1959.
 Between 1952 and 1959 Canterbury were second last on five occasions (only Parramatta denying them the wooden spoon in four cases) but in 1960 under the coaching of club legend Burns they made the semis in an unparalleled four-way play-off.
 However their finals campaign only lasted one match as they lost to Easts 16–9 in the second semi-final.
 In the following seasons, they slipped back down the ladder quickly: after beating Easts on 6 July 1963 they did not win again until 25 July 1964.
 However, the emergence of skillful fullback Les Johns gave them hope, and despite finishing third last in 1966, the next year they made the Grand Final.

+In March 1962, the Berries won their first honours since their 1942 premiership, beating Western Suburbs 14–10 in the Preseason Cup final under floodlights at the Sydney Sportsground.

 The Berries' most persistent weakness during this long drought lay in attack: Canterbury did not score so many as fifty tries in any season between 1951 and 1969, and between 1954 and 1961 the highest season's try tally by any individual Canterbury player was just seven by five-eighth Ray Gartner in 1960.
 The Berries' one potential prolific tryscorer, winger and local junior Barry Stenhouse, suffered a career-ruining leg muscle injury in 1954, a season after scoring fourteen tries and sharing a Sydney Morning Herald "Player of the Year" award with Keith Holman.